getpelican/pelican-plugins/render_math/Readme.md

 rendering LaTex.
 If set to `Tex`, then the TeX code is used as the preview (which will be visible until it is processed by MathJax). **Default Value**: `Tex`
  * `color`: controls the color of the mathjax rendered font. **Default Value**: `black`
+ * `ssl`: specifies if ssl should be used to load MathJax engine.
+Can be set to one of three things
+  * `auto`: **Default Value** will automatically determine what protodol to use based on current protocol of the site.
+  * `force`: will force ssl to be used.
+  * `off`: will ensure that ssl is not used

 For example, in settings.py, the following would make math render in blue and displaymath align to the left: